adjust/cordova_sdk/README.md

 #### Android

-For each activity that accepts deep links, find the `onCreate` or `onNewIntent` method and add the folowing call to adjust:
+For each activity that accepts deep links, find the `onCreate` or `onNewIntent` method and add the following call to adjust:

 ###### For activities with `standard` launch mode